Kiln-AI/Kiln/guides/Fine Tuning LLM Models Guide.md

 Our demo use case was quite reasonably priced.

 - Generating training data: $2.06 on OpenRouter
-- Fine tuning Llama 3.2 1b, Llama 3.2 3b, Llama 3.1 8b, Llama 3.1 70b, and Mixtral 8x7b on Fireworks: $1.47
+- Fine tuning 5 models on Fireworks (Llama 3.2 1b, Llama 3.2 3b, Llama 3.1 8b, Llama 3.1 70b, and Mixtral 8x7b): $1.47
 - Fine tuning GPT 4o-Mini on OpenAI: $2.03
 - Fine tuning GPT 4o on OpenAI: $16.91
-- Fine tuning Llama 3.2 1b/3b on Unsloth: $0.00 (free Google Colab T4)
+- Fine tuning Llama 3.2 1b & 3b on Unsloth: $0.00 (free Google Colab T4)

 If it wasn't for GPT-4o, the whole project would have cost less than $6!

-Meanwhile our fastest fine-tune (Llama 3.2 1b) is about 10x faster and 200x cheaper than the models we used during synthetic data generation (source:OpenRouter stats & prices).
+Meanwhile our fastest fine-tune (Llama 3.2 1b) is about 10x faster and 200x cheaper than the models we used during synthetic data generation (source:OpenRouter perf stats & prices).

 ### Next Steps